juanpallotta/LPP/README.md

 outputDataFileFormat = LALINET_NETCDF
 # outputDataFileFormat = SCC_NETCDF
 ```
-L0 data levels configuration file only need a few of basic inputs:
+L0 data levels configuration file only needs a few basic inputs:

 * `PATH_DARK_FILES`: Absolute path to the background files folder.
 These files must be obtained by performing a regular measurement with the telescope fully covered.
 LPP will average all the files included in this folder and produce a single profile for each channel by averaging all the files.
-If this file is provided, the data will be added to the NetCDF file under the variable `Bkg_Noise`. <u>**Important Note:</u> This information is not mandatory, and if is not provided, it must be commented writing a `"#"` at the beginning of the line.**
+If this file is provided, the data will be added to the NetCDF file under the variable `Bkg_Noise`. <u>**Important Note:</u> This information is not mandatory, and if is not provided, it must **be commented **on by **writing**** a `"`**#"` at the beginning of the line.**
 - `[Overlap_File]`: Absolute path to the overlap file.
 This file must be a text comma-sepparated file (.cvs), having one overlap profile for each channel.
 The first line must contain the labels of each columns, and the first column must contain the range array whith the same resolution of the lidar siganls. <u>**Important Note:</u> No extra line/s must contain at the end of the file.**
 In the followings lines, and example of the first row and column whith its overlap values are shown: